 ‘RUGGHUBELHUTTE’ MOUNTAIN HUT HIKE IN ENGELBERG

-The hike to and from Rugghubelhutte is the adventure but dropping your bag down, enjoying a good meal in the mountains, and witnessing sunrise and sunset from the patio of the mountain hut is an experience I will never forget.
-I hiked up from Engelberg and was gifted an incredible, fiery red sunset and then after a great dinner and night of rest, the sunset produced another glowing display in the sky.
+The hike to and from Rugghubelhutte is an adventure all about enjoying a good meal in the mountains, and witnessing sunrise and sunset from the patio of the mountain hut.
+I hiked up from Engelberg and was gifted an incredible, fiery red sunset, and then after a great dinner and night of rest, the sunset produced another glowing display in the sky.
 Of all the hikes in Switzerland that I ventured out on, I think this was my best sunset.

-Hike Incline: Total incline for the hike from Engelberg to Rugghubelhutte was 1,320m and elevation up to Rotgratli and down to Bannalpsee was 450m of climbing.
+• Hike Incline: The incline for the hike from Engelberg to Rugghubelhutte was 1,320m and the elevation up to Rotgratli and down to Bannalpsee was 450m of climbing.

 Want more details and photos?
 View the full blog post here: ‘RUGGHUBELHUTTE’ MOUNTAIN HUT HIKE IN ENGELBERG

-The Walenpfad hike in Engelberg starts off with a bang by circling Lake Harzli before pushing you into a steep ascent to overlook the lake.
-The trail then has a beautiful downhill segment towards Engelberg before rounding to the corner, through the forest, as you make your way to the finish point, the Brunnihutte.
+The Walenpfad hike in Engelberg offers a stunning start as you circle Lake Harzli, followed by a steep ascent to get a panoramic view of the lake.
+The trail then takes you downhill towards Engelberg and winds through a beautiful forested area before reaching the finish line at the Brunnihutte.
 It’s a great hike for a slow-paced adventure to take in multiple vistas in the Engelberg region and one of the most underrated hikes in Switzerland.

 Want more details and photos?
 View the full blog post here: WALENPFAD HIKE IN ENGELBERG

-Hike Duration: Our total time from the shop to the wall to the summit was 4 hours and 12 minutes.
+• Hike Duration: Our total time from the shop to the wall to the summit was 4 hours and 12 minutes.
 Our total moving time was 2 hours and 17 minutes.
 We let a lot of other climbers pass us and went very slowly as always to take photos and just sit around and enjoy the views.
 It’s not the kind of activity to rush.
-It could be easily done from top to bottom in under two hours.
-You do need to catch the cable car down at the top or hike down, which adds a little extra time also.

-Hike Difficulty: This route is rated K4 difficulty.
+• Hike Difficulty: This route is rated K4 difficulty.
 I haven’t done too many Via Ferrata’s but I was told this is one of the more challenging ones out there.
 It was actually my first time ever and was a pretty simple concept of clicking in and out so don’t worry if you have little to no experience.
 We climbed 773 meters of an incline in total and a lot of it was ladders and metal pegs out of the wall.
-If you have any fears of heights don’t do this.
-If you aren’t in good shape… don’t do this.
-If you like adventure and want a challenge then go for it.
-There were several families doing it and a young boy so it’s nothing crazy but definitely not for everyone.

-Hike Incline: The total incline for the day was 773m from the shop to Fürenalp.
-The hike starts in at the ticket-shop/Fürenalp cable car office and finished at an altitude of 1811m.
+• Hike Incline: The total incline for the day was 773m from the shop to Fürenalp.
+The hike starts at the ticket shop/Fürenalp cable car office and finishes at an altitude of 1811m.

 Want more details and photos?
 View the full blog post here: EPIC VIA FERRATA AT FÜRENALP IN ENGELBERG